Anusree6154s/dsa-practise/DSA-JA-102/2. Prefix Sum/README.md

    - (), (1), (2), (3), (4), (1,2), (1,3),(1,4), (2,3), (2,4), (3,4), (1,2,3), (1,2,4), (1,3,4), (2,3,4), (1,2,3,4)
 4. Substring (string)
    - A substring is a **contiguous sequence** of characters **within a string**

+### <u>Problems</u>

+- Chatgpt
+   1. Subarray:
+      - Find the maximum sum subarray.
+      - Find the minimum sum subarray.
+      - Find the contiguous subarray with the largest product.
+      - Find the contiguous subarray with the smallest product.
+      - Find the length of the longest increasing subarray.
+      - Find the length of the longest decreasing subarray.
+      - Find the subarray with a given sum.
+      - Find the subarray with the largest sum less than or equal to a given sum.
+      - Find the subarray with the smallest sum greater than or equal to a given sum.
+      - Find the subarray with the maximum number of distinct elements.
+   2. Subsequence:
+      - Check if one string is a subsequence of another.
+      - Find the longest common subsequence of two strings.
+      - Find the length of the shortest common supersequence of two strings.
+      - Determine if a string can be transformed into another string by deleting some characters.
+      - Count the number of distinct subsequences in a string.
+      - Find the length of the longest palindromic subsequence.
+   3. Subset:
+      - Generate all subsets of a set (power set).
+      - Find all unique subsets that sum up to a given target.
+      - Find the subset with the maximum sum.
+      - Find the subset with the minimum sum.
+      - Determine if one set is a subset of another.
+      - Count the number of subsets with a given sum.
+   4. Substring:
+      - Find the length of the longest substring without repeating characters.
+      - Find the longest palindromic substring.
+      - Find the longest substring with at most K distinct characters.
+      - Find the longest common substring of two strings.
+      - Find the shortest substring containing all characters of a given set.
+      - Find the longest substring with equal number of 0s and 1s in a binary string.

 ## 4. Kadane's Algorithm <a id="kadane"></a>